About

 Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) is the umbrella organisation of non-profit, member-based art associations, also known as Kunstvereine, and is dedicated to the presentation and promotion of contemporary art.
 The ADKV acts as a communicator between art, politics, the media and art associations.
 Particularly, its work deals with the cultural-political significance of the art association as an institutional form based on civic engagement that is over 200 years old.
 Active in a valuable cultural-political network, the ADKV pools the art associations and represents their interests in various political bodies, vis-à-vis funding agencies, on the internet and at international art fairs such as ART COLOGNE.
 Today, the ADKV has almost 300 art associations with more than 100,000 members.
 The ADKV not only offers a valuable network of partners as well as diverse educational, exchange and cooperation opportunities, but also ensures high-quality support resulting from over 40 years of experience as a representative art organisation.

-Norske Kunstforeninger (The Norwegian Association of Art Societies) is an umbrella organisation for non-profit, member-based art societies (Kunstvereine) in Norway.
-The organisation works as a connection between the art societies, politics and government, other organisations and the media to create opportunities, networks and to improve the financial situation of the arts societies.
-We provide a wide range of initiatives and advocate for the advancement of art associations through a variety of projects, workshops, educational and cooperative opportunities.
-The Norwegian Association of Art Societies was founded in 1978 and today counts 150 art associations with around 16 000 active individual members, make up our member base.
+Norske Kunstforeninger (The Norwegian Association of Art Societies) is an umbrella organisation for non-profit, member-based art societies/Kunstvereine in Norway.
+The organisation works as coordinating body between our members and the media, as well as politics and government to improve the financial situation for the art societies.
+We work with other organisations to create opportunities and establish new networks.
+Norske Kunstforeninger provides a wide range of initiatives and advocate for the advancement of art societies/Kunstvereine through a variety of projects, workshops, educational and cooperative opportunities.
+Norske Kunstforeninger was founded in 1978 and today 140 art societies with around 16 000 active individual members make up our member base.

 The Finnish Art Society was founded in 1846 and is a non-profit member-based art society.
 Its purpose is to support Finnish visual art and promote knowledge and practice of visual art.
 In its activities, the society awards annual scholarships and prizes to visual artists and visual art critics.
 The society mainly supports young talented visual artists at the beginning of their careers.
 The society organizes solo and thematic exhibitions of Finnish art, and events in connection with them.
 In connection with the exhibitions, the society also publishes art literature with a focus on research.
 The Finnish Art Society has 1400 members.